I knew when I spotted this wood plank heart that I wanted to make a Rustic Button Valentine’s Heart to decorate my home for Valentine’s Day.

-Sometimes when I’m at a craft store or section, I will buy things without having a clear project in mind.
+Sometimes when I’m at a craft store or craft section of a store, I will find and buy things without having a clear project in mind.
 This wooden heart was different, though.
 I grabbed it in Target’s Bullseye section for just $3 and knew I wanted to make a Valentine’s Day project with it.
 I also grabbed some of their $1 pink jute cord and baker’s twine.
 Then using some pink chalk paint I had on hand and some pink and red craft buttons, I was able to transform it all into this Rustic Button Valentine’s Heart craft.

 - Wood Heart Base

 - Course Grit Sandpaper

 - Pink Jute Cord

 - 20 Medium, Pink/ Red Craft Buttons

 - Pink and White Embroidery Floss (not pictured)